Mother Panic

-Mother Panic, also known as Violet Paige, is a fictional vigilante appearing in comic books published by DC Comics and its imprint Young Animal, focused on mature readers.
+Mother Panic, also known as Violet Paige, is a fictional vigilante appearing in American comic books published by DC Comics and its imprint Young Animal, focused on mature readers.
 The character was created by writers Jody Houser and Gerard Way and illustrator Tommy Lee Edwards, first appearing in an insert preview of her own series in DC's Young Animal Ashcan Edition (2016).

 Publication history

 Creation

 Young Animal is an imprint of DC Comics, designed to tell stories set within the DC Universe aimed specifically at mature readers.
-Mother Panic was the final of the imprint's four launch titles to release.
+Mother Panic was the last of the imprint's four launch titles to release.
 The series and its title character, Violet Paige, was conceived by Young Animal curator Gerard Way and illustrator Tommy Lee Edwards, both of whom conceptualized the character's background.
 Jody Houser, the author of Valiant Comics' Faith, was asked by Young Animal editor Molly Mahan to write several sample pages featuring Mother Panic to see if she "could nail [her] voice".
 Houser, who had grown up reading Batman, was hired shortly after turning in her work and began to write the series.
 She expanded upon Way's and Edwards' concept to "flesh out" the main character and establish her within Gotham City and the Batman mythos.

 Unlike the other Young Animal titles, which feature established DC characters such as the Doom Patrol, Mother Panic features an original character created for the series.
 Houser's vision of Paige was essentially that of an anti-Batman: unlike Batman, Paige's identity as a vigilante is "not entirely an act" and the character as a whole is "messed up".
 Houser hoped that the series would last for several years and that Paige will continue to evolve.
 She also wanted to explore aspects of Gotham not seen in other Batman-related comics, due to the mature themes of Mother Panic; for this reason, she excluded well-known adversaries such as the Penguin and Catwoman.
 The first several issues were illustrated by Edwards, followed by Shawn Crystal and John Paul Leon.
 Jim Krueger wrote a backup story called "Gotham Radio" for the series.